10 Best things to do in Sintra – Complete guide

 Pena National Palace is a mythical place with an intriguing history that impresses the world with its beauty.
 It is classified as a World Heritage Site by UNESCO.

 Pena Palace is often a postcard image of Portugal.
-A colorful palace with architecture influenced by various styles, Manueline, Moorish, and Neo-Gothic.
+It is a colorful palace with architecture influenced by various styles, including Manueline, Moorish, and Neo-Gothic.
 It was built in 1840 by King Consort D. Fernando II, known as the artist King.

 D. Fernando II fell in love with the Sintra mountains and, with his personal fortune, bought the former Monastery of S. Jerónimo and the surrounding park, which was abandoned and in ruins.
 He built a palace as a summer residence for the Royal family.
 In addition to the palace, he restructured the park and planted Asian camellias with winding paths.